 The country’s longest-running and largest horticultural event, the Philadelphia Flower Show, which has been wowing visitors since 1829, returns to Philly this month.
 Every year, hundreds of thousands of people come to one of the state’s most beautiful festivals to experience flowers and other types of horticulture from around the nation and the world.

-This year’s theme is “Wonders of Water,” but the event will feature a wide variety of horticultural specimens and topics.
+This year’s theme is “Flower Power,” but the event will feature a wide variety of horticultural specimens and topics.
 For more information or to get tickets, visit the event’s website.

 Many communities around Pennsylvania host St. Patrick’s Day parades, but none of them come close to the size of the parade in Scranton.
 In fact, it is the second-largest St. Patrick’s Day parade in the country.